Send the link below via email or IMCopy

 Who Built the Statue of Liberty?

-Frederic Auguste Bartholdi, an Abolitionist and sculptor, created the statue which was originally named Statue Enlightening the World.
+Frederic Auguste Bartholdi, a sculptor, created the statue which was originally named Statue Enlightening the World.
 Alexandre-Gustave Eiffel was the architect and engineer who designed the statues internal supports (Lady Liberty’s bones).
 Due to the need to raise funds for the statue, work on the sculpture did not begin until 1875.